FAQ

 What does the Calendar show?

-Calendar shows generated paychecks, bills, paycheck-plan assignments, projected end-of-day balances, warnings, and suggested moves across your planning window.
+Calendar shows generated gig payouts, paychecks, bills, assignments, projected end-of-day balances, warnings, and suggested moves across your planning window.

 Can I add income or expenses from Calendar?

 Yes.
-Choose Add entry or tap a day, then add income or an expense.
-Calendar entries create real paycheck or bill records so the rest of the app stays consistent.
+Choose Add transaction or Add income, or tap a day, then add a gig payout, paycheck, side income, bill, or expense so the rest of the app stays consistent.

 What happens when I click a calendar day?